- A

 ActiveSupport::TestCase.parallel_worker_id # => 2

-parallelize(workers: :number_of_processors, with: :processes, threshold: ActiveSupport.test_parallelization_threshold, parallelize_databases: ActiveSupport.parallelize_test_databases) Link
+parallelize(workers: :number_of_processors, with: :processes, threshold: ActiveSupport.test_parallelization_threshold, parallelize_databases: ActiveSupport.parallelize_test_databases, work_stealing: false) Link

 Parallelizes the test suite.